top of page

 • Employed or self-employed in an insurable occupation.

-• Actively at work full time, which is generally defined as 30+ hours per week in a typical week.
-A few carriers allow 20.
+• Actively at work full time, which is generally defined as 30+ hours per week in a typical week, although a few carriers allow 20.

-• A U.S. citizen or green card holder (with some exceptions).
+• A U.S. citizen or green card holder.

 • Not routinely exposed to extreme hazards, unless applying for a special risk product.